About Scott Detweiler

 As for his singing, he is influenced by the multitude artists such as Aaron Neville, Irma Thomas, Ernie K. Doe, Frogman Henry, Professor Longhair, James Rivers, Fats Domino, Allan Toussaint, Ernie K. Doe, and many others, whose intimate live performances he would experience live, in the informal environment of the weekly TGIF quad parties at Tulane University (behind Detweiler House).
 "When we would get home from school, we could hear the music coming from the quad, so we'd ride our bikes around the corner to watch the band and throw Frisbees with the Tulane students and their dogs", he recalls.
 In the clubs, throughout high school and college, he would find other influences, most notably, guitarists Jimmy Robinson (Woodenhead) and Leslie Martin (The Shieks).

-Detweiler New Orleans Jazz Funksemble is his Los Angeles based band, seasoned and well versed in not only Detweiler's catalog of material, but also his arrangements of classics by artists such a Miles Davis, John Coltrane and The Neville Brothers.
+Detweiler New Orleans Jazz Funksemble is his Los Angeles based band, seasoned and well versed in not only Detweiler's catalog of material, but also his original signature arrangements of classics by artists such a Miles Davis, John Coltrane and The Neville Brothers.

 Scott is a prolific writer and has many influences, but considers Bernstein, Gershwin, The Meters and The Neville Brothers to be his strongest.
 As for his lyrical influences, Detweiler says, "The lyricists would be Tim Rice and Bob Dylan.
 But writers like Dostoyevski, O. Henry, Tennessee Williams and Rod Serling are important, too".

 His artistic evolution is chronicled in his complete discography.